Updated: 9/5/2022 | Mexico City Travel Guide

 - Xaman Bar – Ahhhh!
 This was an unexpected Surprise.
 Make sure to make reservations otherwise they will seat you at their really uncomfortable bar area.

-The 3rd floor of Molière 48 is one of the most mysterious floors in Polanco.
+- Visit the speakeasy cigar bar!
+The 3rd floor of Molière 48 houses one of the most mysterious floors in Polanco.
 There is a red telephone booth, that with the correct number code (cigar), opens a door onto a terrace that leads to a rum, whisky and cigar heaven.
 The sign on one of the walls reads, “Gentlemen you may smoke”; in the specific smoking room, they sell cigars from brands like Vegas Robaina de San Luis, Flor de Las Antillas, Toro Gordo, Cohiba and many more from various tobacco brands from all over the world.
 If your bank balance is big enough, ask for a private cellar to store your purchases.

 If you found our Mexico City travel guide helpful, please share it on Pinterest.
 Thanks for your support!